davidpet/snippets/cpp/Functions/003 - Optional, Default Arguments - explanation.md

 # Optional/Default Arguments

-In the above code, we have two functions `greet` and `display` that demonstrate the use of default and optional arguments in C++ functions.
+In the code, we have two functions `greet` and `display` that demonstrate the use of default and optional arguments in C++ functions.

 The `greet` function has a default argument.
 If no argument is provided when calling the function, the default value "User" is used.
 This is demonstrated in the `main` function where we first call `greet` without any arguments, and then with the argument "Alice".